 All the food handlers should avoid bad habits such as scratching, touching the hair, nose or mouth, having unclean hair, unclean and long fingernails.
-They should refrain from smoking, coughing or sneezing in food handling and preparation areas.
-They should be healthy and should not be carring any contagious diseases like skin infections, diarrhoea or sore throats.
+Food handlers should refrain from smoking, coughing or sneezing in food handling and preparation areas.
+They should be healthy and should not be carrying any contagious diseases like skin infections, diarrhea or sore throats.
 They should always wash their hands before they enter the premises where food is prepared or handled and after using the toilet.